-The university's council has announced an independent inquiry, headed by a former chief justice of England and Wales, to investigate the institution's relationship with Libya and with the younger Gadhafi.
+The university's council said it will now conduct an independent external inquiry to investigate the institution's relationship with Libya and with Saif Gadhafi.

-The LSE accepted a donation of 1.5 million pounds for research from the Gaddafi International Charity and Development Foundation, run by Seif al-Islam, in 2009.
+The LSE accepted a donation of 1.5 million pounds for research from the Gaddafi International Charity and Development Foundation, run by Saif Gadhafi, in 2009.

-The university said that 300,000 pounds ($488,061) of that amount had been received and would now be spent on a scholarship fund for North African students.
+The university said that of that amount, 300,000 pounds ($488,061) has been received.
+Amid a storm of student protests and outside criticism, the LSE spent the money on a scholarship fund for North African students.

-Davies also served as an economic envoy to Libya on behalf the government, and in 2007 accepted $50,000 paid to the university in return for his advice to Libya's sovereign wealth fund.
-In his letter, he said he had misjudged those decisions.
+Davies himself once served as former Prime Minister Tony Blair's economic envoy to Libya, and in 2007 he accepted $50,000 paid to the university in return for his advice to Libya's sovereign wealth fund.
+In his letter, he said he misjudged those decisions.

 "There was nothing substantive to be ashamed of in that (modest and unpaid) work, and I disclosed it fully, but the consequence has been to make it more difficult for me to defend the institution," he wrote.

-The LSE said its inquiry would also look into the academic authenticity of Seif Gadhafi's Ph.D. thesis, awarded in 2008, after rumors emerged that the parts of the document were plagiarized and ghostwritten.
-Davies said that as far as he knew the degrees were correctly awarded, and there was no link between the donation and the degrees.
+The LSE said the inquiry will also look into the academic authenticity of Saif Gadhafi's Ph.D. thesis, awarded in 2008, after rumors emerged that the parts of the document were plagiarized and ghostwritten.
+Davies said that as far as he knew the degrees to Saif Gadhafi were correctly awarded, and there was no link between the donation and the degrees.

-Seif al-Islam was long seen as the most respectable of Gadhafi's children, cultivating the image of a budding reformer and winning plaudits from world leaders and rights campaigners with talk of democracy and development.
+Saif Gadhafi was long seen as the most respectable of Gadhafi's brood, cultivating the image of a budding reformer and winning plaudits from world leaders and rights campaigners with talk of democracy and development.

 He attended the 2009 World Economic Forum in Davos as one of its "Young Global Leaders" _ a gathering of leaders under 40 who "have already demonstrated their commitment to serving society at large," according to the summit's website.
 The same year, Human Rights Watch's Sarah Leah Whitson praised the younger Gadhafi's charity as driving what she called a "Tripoli Spring" of openness and reform.

-But as the protest movement besieging the Arab world began to rock his father's regime he gave a rambling televised speech last week and threatened "rivers of blood" if demonstrators refused to accept government offers of reform.
+But Gadhafi's mask apparently slipped as the protest movement besieging the Arab world began to rock his father's regime.
+In a rambling, televised speech last week he angrily threatened "rivers of blood" if demonstrators refused to accept government offers of reform.

 Some critics said the LSE should never have established ties with him.